Information on Data Protection - Notary

 1. Data protection responsibility and contact details

 In accordance with Art.
-4(7) GDPR, the notary Klaus Beine in Frankfurt am Main and the notaries Dr Thomas Puffe, Robin Maletz, Dr Bernhard Schultz, and Dr Eva Kreibohm in Berlin are the data controllers in relation to the personal data processed by their respective offices.
+4(7) of the German Data Protection Regulation (Datenschutzgrundverordnung, "GDPR"), the notary Klaus Beine in Frankfurt am Main and the notaries Dr Thomas Puffe, Robin Maletz, Dr Bernhard Schultz, and Dr Eva Kreibohm in Berlin are the data controllers in relation to the personal data processed by their respective offices.
 Each of them acts as sole controller within their sphere of responsibility, i.e. the notarial services provided by their own offices.
 If you have any questions about data protection and/or privacy issues with regard to our notaries and their services, please contact either the notary directly or our data protection officer.

 Mainzer Landstrasse 36, 60325 Frankfurt am Main

 Phone: 069 756095-0

 BEITEN BURKHARDT Rechtsanwaltsgesellschaft mbH,

 2. Information the notaries may collect and process

 The notaries process personally identifiable information provided either by yourself or by a third party on your behalf (lawyers, tax advisors, real estate agents, banks, etc), such as